 Wrap-Up

-As Roomba introduces a new trend of development regarding cleaning technology, some damages on the device cannot be avoided.
 However, with regular maintenances, especially on the moving parts like the side brush, these faults can be reduced.

 As much as you use your Roomba, try to perform regular cleaning and maintenances to keep the robot vacuum in a top-tip shape.